mosip/documentation/docs/integration/authenticator.md

 For the latest version of the interface please check our code base - [Authenticator.java](https://github.com/mosip/esignet/blob/master/esignet-integration-api/src/main/java/io/mosip/esignet/api/spi/Authenticator.java)
 {% endhint %}

-## Who uses this plugin?
+## Who should implement Authenticator plugin interface?

-The authenticator plugin is implemented by [Identity Systems](../glossary.md#identity-systems) that want to integrate with eSignet and expose endpoints for the above interfaces.
+The authenticator plugin is implemented by [Identity Systems](../glossary.md#identity-systems) that wish to integrate with eSignet to leverage the digital usage of identities.

+An Identity system can be as simple as a table in a database or an Excel file storing user identity data, or can be a complex Identity System.

 ## How to implement this plugin?